lacazeto/ai-agent-and-db/README.md

 ## Installation Instructions

 To set up the project with `faiss` you'll need `conda` as it is not available on poetry.
-The rest of the dependencies can be done using `poetry`:
+The rest of the dependencies can be installed using `poetry`:

 1. **Create a `conda` environment:**